bluwy/website/src/posts/2019-07-19-extending-include-components-in-jekyll/index.md

 ## My Findings

 During the development of my previous website (Now I'm using Gatsby), I needed to embed custom HTML code in my components.
-Of course I could just write it and pass it directly as an argument, but then I can't use double quotes (") in my code.
+Of course, I could just write it and pass it directly as an argument, but then I can't use double quotes (") in my code.

 That's where the `capture` tag comes in, we can wrap our code in it and the quotes will be automatically escaped!
 Syntax highlighting would work normally too in your favorite text editor.